FedeHide/devkit-init/README.md

 ## Features

 - ✅ automates the setup process for my personal development projects
-- ⚛️ setup for react and next js
+- ⚛️ setup for react, next js || vanilla JS or TS
 - ✏️ sass integration, with reset, mixins and function
+- 🍃 tailwind option, just with react for the moment
 - ⚙️ rollup building for vanilla
+- ✨ eslint & prettier configuration

 ## Contribution